 What it actually does, is enabling societies, businesses and organisations to consciously develop in a strategic direction with the mind-set of building upon self-organisation and emergence.
 Here, we dare to say, that the Executive Master Imagineering fits into this context of strategic design.
 Aiming to realise organisational transformation that is in favour of value creation in society at large.

 The programme offers you a deeper theoretical insight into issues of organisational design in the context of enterprise logic transformation.
 It enables you to develop analytical, proactive, problem-solving attitudes and design skills towards these issues.
-Next to this, you develop knowledge and skills required to design and implement professional advice in an organisational and cross-cultural setting.
+In addition, you will develop knowledge and skills required to design and implement professional advice in an organisational and cross-cultural setting.
 Furthermore, you will build and strengthen your expertise to innovate, participate and lead processes of collaboration and creativity through this master’s programme.

 During the Executive Master Imagineering you will be going on an 'expedition'.
 On this journey you will explore the main principles of the collaborative and complexity-driven essence of Imagineering as a design approach.

 The programme consist of three blocks of classes and the fourth block is dedicated to performing a research-based Imagineering project in the field.
-The blocks of classes each last six weeks and are finalised with an exam/design week.
+Each block of classes lasts six weeks and is finalised with an exam/design week.
 Within the blocks, interactive theoretical classes, along with workshops, activities and assignments are delivered.

-The programme (60 ECTS) is a one-year programme for regular students and 18 months for part-time executive students:
+The programme (60 ECTS credits) is a one-year programme for regular students and 18 months for part-time executive students: